James-Mart/eden-fractal-contract/README.md

 * setagreement - Used to store the Eden fractal contributor agreement.
 Also allows the agreement to be updated and increments a version number.
 * sign - Used by community members to sign the agreement, which is an explicit agreement to abide by the mission and rules set forth therein.
+* usign - Used by community members to unsign the agreement, which indicates the member no longer agrees to abide by the mission and rules set forth therein.
+Also frees ram used to store the signature.

 # Contributing